Mato-T/Machine-Translation/Concepts.md

 - This means that there are as many different frequency plots as there are position dimensions because each $i$ represents a different frequency.
 The more frequencies there are, the easier it becomes to identify unique positions in time

 # Transformer Architecture
+## Encoder
 - The encoder starts by processing the input sequence.
-To address the order of the words (because they are not processed sequentially), the transformer adds a vector to each input embedding.
-These vectors follow a specific pattern that the model learns, which helps it determine the position of each word, or the distance between different words in the sequence
-- Next, the result of adding the positional encoding to the input embedding is then passed into the self attention-layer to create some context of the words relative to each other
+To address the order of the words (because they are not processed sequentially), the transformer adds positional encoding.
+Next, the result of adding the positional encoding to the input embedding is then passed into the self-attention layer to create some context of the words relative to each other
 - The transformer network also makes use of residual connections.
 Each sub-layer in each encoder has a residual connection around it, and is followed by a layer-normalization step
 - The output of the top encoder is then transformed into a set of attention vectors K and V. These are to be used by each decoder in its encoder-decoder attention layer, which helps the decoder focus on appropriate places in the input sequence